-Three other arthropods were observed at the HALE ES, including a large dragon fly, a Pscoptera, and a thrips.
+Four other arthropods were observed at the HALE ES, including a centipede, a millipede, a Pscoptera, and a sowbug.

 A complete list of arthropods observed during this sampling session at the HALE ES site can be found in Appendix C at the end of this report.
 No new invasive species were observed that could impact native arthropod species.
 The species of indigenous arthropods detected have been observed at the site during other surveys.